constpetrov/constpetrov.github.io/_posts/2019-03-06-Working-from-Home.md

 ---
-title: Working from Home
+title: Working from Home, Questions
 layout: post
-date:
+date: 2019-03-06
 ---

 It is allowed to regularly work from home in our organisation.